Earthquakes shake Indonesia, Philippines; no tsunami threat | Science-Environment

 Earthquakes shake Indonesia, Philippines; no tsunami threat

-Strong, shallow underwater earthquakes shook western Indonesia and the Philippine capital region Monday but no serious damage was immediately reported and no tsunami warnings were issued.In Indonesia, a magnitude-6.7 quake that was 16 kilometres deep struck about 169 kilometres west of Pariaman, a town in West Sumatra province, the US Geological Survey said.The Indonesian Meteorology and Geophysics Agency said the quake was felt in many parts of the province but there was no danger of a tsunami.
+Strong, shallow underwater earthquakes shook western Indonesia and the Philippine capital region on Monday, but no serious damage was reported and no tsunami warnings were issued.In Indonesia, a magnitude-6.7 quake that was 16 kilometers 10 miles deep struck about 169 kilometers 104.8 miles west of Pariaman, a town in West Sumatra province, the US Geological Survey said.The Indonesian Meteorology and Geophysics Agency said the quake was felt in many parts of the province but there was no danger of a tsunami.

 - Country: